 Council monitors the concentrations of indicator bacteria every week from the beginning of November until the end of March.

-Go to the Marlborough region swimming information on the LAWA* website
+To view the latest results, see Marlborough region swimming information on the Lawa* website using the link below.

-* Land, Air, Water Aotearoa.
-LAWA is a partnership between councils, Cawthron Institute, Ministry for the Environment and Massey University and has been supported by the Tindall Foundation.
+* Land, Air, Water Aotearoa (LAWA) is a partnership between councils, the Cawthron Institute, Ministry for the Environment and Massey University and has been supported by the Tindall Foundation.

 LAWA provides two measures: